 Recipients are required by statute to have an annual audit conducted by an independent public accountant (IPA).
 In order to assist in ensuring that recipients receive acceptable audits, the OIG is authorized to debar, suspend and remove IPAs from performing audit services for recipients.
-This proposed rule sets out that authority and informs IPAs of their rights, and the standards that will apply, in connection with debarment, suspension and removal actions.
-This proposed rule applies to IPAs performing audit services for entities which receive LSC funds.
-LSC recipients and subrecipients are required to have an audit performed in accordance with guidance promulgated by the OIG.
-This is consistent with LSC's general policy extending the requirements and restrictions which apply to recipients to entities which receive transfers of LSC funds from recipients, see 45 CFR 1610.7, and with LSC's regulation governing subgrants, 45 CFR Part 1627, which requires subrecipients to obtain an audit in accordance with LSC's audit policy, 45 CFR 1627.3(c).
+This rule sets out that authority and informs IPAs of their rights, and the standards that will apply, in connection with debarment, suspension and removal actions.

+This rule applies to IPAs performing audit services for all entities that receive LSC funds, including subrecipients.
+This is consistent with LSC's general policy extending the requirements and restrictions applicable to recipients to entities that receive transfers of LSC funds from recipients, see 45 CFR 1610.7, and with LSC's regulation governing subgrants, 45 CFR Part 1627, which requires subrecipients to obtain an audit in accordance with LSC's audit policy, 45 CFR 1627.3(c).